gettext with Autotools Tutorial

 Running gettextize

-The first step is copying some necessary gettext infrastructure to your project.
-This is done running gettexize in the root directory of your project.
+The first step is copying some necessary gettext infrastructure into your project.
+This is done by running gettextize in the root directory of your project.
 The command will create a bunch of new files and modify some existing files.
 Most of these files are auto-generated, so there is no need to add them to your version control.
 You should only add those files you create or modify manually.

-You will need to add the following line to your configure.ac.
+You will need to add the following lines to your configure.ac.

 AM_GNU_GETTEXT([external])